graphprotocol/hackathon-scaffold/README.md

 This will spin up a GraphQL interface at `http://localhost:8000` so you can run your queries against the blockchain.

-7. Make sure you are inside of the subgraph folder, and run `yarn` followed by `yarn deploy`.
+7. Make sure you are inside of the subgraph folder, and run `yarn` followed by `yarn create-subgraph` and then `yarn deploy`.
 It will deploy the subgraph to `graph-node` and watch for changes.

+**NOTE**: You can find these instructions [here](https://www.notion.so/thegraph/Truffle-and-Ganache-Workflow-e3938e9e68fd47c6815855c7d321ab90) too.

 ## License